I’ve posted about this on Instagram before, and it always seems to ignite a little fire. No one cares about your Etsy sales number besides you.

 Etsy is not a perfect platform, but it is a damn good one.
 We believe it is the best marketplace handmade business owners have right now.

-Sellers (and some buyers) often gripe about Etsy changes, but for me I find this one UNCHANGED thing is my biggest grips: displaying the seller’s sales number on the homepage of the Etsy shop.
+Sellers (and some buyers) often gripe about Etsy changes, but for me I find this one UNCHANGED thing is my biggest gripes: displaying the seller’s sales number on the homepage of the Etsy shop.
 It’s been this way since day one and hasn’t changed.

 (Side story: I think people would complain a lot more if Etsy NEVER changed.
 However, this is a story for another day.)